rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 Prefix values SHOULD NOT conflict with known modules that have been previously published.

+For convenience, prefix values of example modules MAY be prefixed with "ex" or similar patterns.
+In doing so, readers of example modules or tree diagrams that mix both example and standard modules can easily identify example parts.

 ##  Identifiers

-   Identifiers for all YANG identifiers in published modules MUST be between 1 and 64 characters in length.
+   All YANG identifiers in published modules MUST be between 1 and 64 characters in length.
 These include any construct specified as an "identifier-arg-str" token in the ABNF in {{Section 14 of !RFC7950}}.